51 years and some months past, the "Civil War" ended.

 This is a story of those involved with this statue.

-The Larger and More Important Story
+The Larger and More Important Story of Slavery and Race Relations continues.

-And after all the debate back and forth,
+After all the debate back and forth,

 Since 15 November 1916